adarsh-yadav1/Niyantrak/docs/forecasting-model.md

 ## Related Docs

 - [Data & Features](data-and-features.md) — the inputs to this model
-- [Location Intelligence](location-intelligence.md) — how features are supplied at prediction time
+- [Location Intelligence](location-intelligence.md) — how features are supplied at prediction time, and how the system chooses which tier to use
 - [Event Impact Scoring](event-impact-scoring.md) — how forecast risk combines with live event severity